 The Education Committee examines issues related to providing students in Southwestern Pennsylvanian with the best opportunities to learn, in and outside of the classroom, and succeed in the workforce of the future.
 The committee’s work spans a broad array of topics, including basic education funding, innovative best practices in education, and career and technical education.

 Summary of Current Initiatives

 Strengthening Relationships in Education

-The Institute's Education Committee is developing programs that would build capacity among superintendents and other school leaders to serve as more effective advocates for the students in their districts.
+In 2018-2019, the Institute's Education Policy Committee examined strategies to build capacity among superintendents and other school leaders to serve as more effective advocates for the students in their districts.
 Click here to learn more.

 Career and Technical Education Reform